 The 2nd measure represents the G chord, with all strings played in their open positions.

 The Benefits of Banjo Tabs

 Tablature has the benefit of not only showing which note a musician is required to play, but also where and when to play that note.
+If you are looking at banjo chords, this information is left out.
 Whenever you are using conventional music notation to play a song, you are required to know exactly where on the banjo to locate each musical note.

 Conventional notation leaves the player to have a thorough understanding and knowledge of every note on all frets for each of the strings of the banjo.

 While knowing all this can be very advantageous, but it is a daunting task for players that want to learn just a few things to play one or two easy songs as a hobby and have fun.